Light Analysis and Submerged Aquatic Vegetation

 Solutions Provided by EEMS

 For cases involving macrophytes or aquatic vegetation, EEMS provides a number of features to assist in analysis of light penetration, such as displaying percentage of bottom irradiance.
-Use EEMS to determine which parts of the domain fit the your criteria and calculate statistics for those cells.
+Users can determine which parts of the domain fit the habitat criteria and calculate statistics for those cells.

 EFDC+ also provides the necessary tools to allow the modeling of SAV with its rooted plant and epiphyte sub-model (RPEM).
 This model allows a variety of combinations for RPEM, including enabling simulation of rooted plants or epiphytes; enabling epiphytes growing on rooted plants; enabling the RPEM – Water Column Nutrient Interaction; and enabling RPEM – Sediment Diagenesis Interaction.
 EE contains a host of tools for post-processing data and helpful visualization of results.